Only 37.7% of marketers use marketing analytics in their decision-making.

-Access can be granted in each container.
+Access can be granted in each GTM container.
 The types of user access options are as follows:

-- No Access: User can’t see the container in the account.
+- No Access: The user can’t see the container in the account.

-- Read: User can see the container, the tags, triggers, and variables in the container, but unable to make any changes in the account.
+- Read: The user can see the container, the tags, triggers, and variables in the container, but unable to make any changes in the account.

-- Edit: User can create workspaces and make edits, but is unable to create versions or publish.
+- Edit: The user can create workspaces and make edits, but is unable to create versions or publish.

-- Approve: User can create workspaces, versions, and make edits in the account, but can’t publish.
+- Approve: The user can create workspaces, versions, and make edits in the account, but can’t publish.

-- Publish: User is able to create workspaces, versions, edits, and publish it.
+- Publish: The user is able to create workspaces, versions, edits, and publish it.